 The first thing I do, is select a minimum weight for global assets, that I want to hold through bull & bear markets and put that into separate vehicles that manage themselves, so I can forget about them.
 This is about 12% of my capital in: GAA (a global asset ETF which rebalances itself and adds some factor tilts), GVAL and GMOM (value and momentum ETF) and a german robo advisor with a good allocation concept (scalable capital).

 Next, I analyze the markets, taking my first clue from the GAA ETF: It´s strongly trending above it´s long term moving average, so I want to be in the upper range (55% – 65% of capital – including the fixed 12% from above) of my allocation to global assets.
-Because of the length of the current bull market, I don´t invest the maximum and am slowly raising my allocation to trend following managed futures (allocations to these and other strategies will be in a separate post).
+Because of the length of the current bull market, I don´t invest the maximum and am slowly raising my allocation to trend following managed futures (allocations to trend-following and short volatility strategies will be in a separate post).

 I evaluate each asset class separately and deploy my money accordingly (for each positive technical and fundamental indication, I add a couple of percentage points, when negative I subtract points – technicals count stronger):